Gen711/Fall2015/Syllabus.md

 5. Web Resources:

 Blackboard: I will use this for grades

 Blog: http://genomebio.org/Gen711/
-#Gen711: I will try to use this hashtag to pass along relevant and or interesting material

 Google: everything you'll learn this semester has been discussed on the internet.Use it!

 SeqAnswers.com: The forums are really great.

 Summer workshop http://angus.readthedocs.org/en/2014 and http://angus.readthedocs.org/en/2015